JorjaFox/website/content/_posts-old-blog/2010-12-30-jorjas-resolutions-for-2011.md

 <blockquote>[...]

-<strong>JORJA FOX:</strong> "My resolution is to support he HSUS’s effort to end dogfighting, and all they’re doing to help at-risk communities."
+**JORJA FOX:** "My resolution is to support he HSUS’s effort to end dogfighting, and all they’re doing to help at-risk communities."

 [...]